second coming

 Revelation 1:5 ‘and from Jesus Christ, the faithful witness, the firstborn from the dead, and the ruler over the kings of the earth.’

-Faithful means Jesus is both trustworthy, truthful and because of who He is He can be believed.
+John testifies that Jesus is a faithful witness.
+Faithful means Jesus is both trustworthy, truthful and because of who He is, He can be believed.
 John links Jesus’ sacrifice to that of His faithfulness.
 God the Son gave of Himself to humanity for humanity, even unto death.

-God the Son is the faithful witness of God.
-When Jesus became a man He was the visible expression of the unseen God.
-The fullness of the godhead was revealed in Jesus.
-His compassion and justice in standing up for the outcaste, the oppressed and downtrodden.
-His deliverance and healing in setting the captives free.
-Jesus bears witness of the love, truth and power of God.
+The fullness of the godhead was revealed in Jesus, in His love, truth and power.
+Of His compassion and justice in standing up for the outcaste, the oppressed and the downtrodden.
+Of his deliverance and healing in setting the captives free.
+Jesus bears witness of the Truth about God.

-In the rest of the book of Revelation of Jesus there is much said about witnesses being martyred or killed for their testimony.
+In the rest of the book of Revelation there is much said about witnesses being martyred or killed for their testimony.
 John links Jesus’ witness and sacrifice to the role He has in the church and their witness of Him.
-When the writer John uses Jesus’ earthly name in the book of Revelation, it is linked with witness/martyr or testimony.
-Jesus is the blood sacrifice.

 What does Jesus being the faithful witness mean for us today?